dotnet/docfx/docs/designs/restore-and-gc.md

 - `{url-short-path}` is calculated from `file` url
 - `{version}` is sha1 hash of file content,
 - `{etag}` is timestamp or something else supported by the service which stores the `file`.
-- `{date}` is the download date, it will be set or overwritten during restore.
+- `{date}` is the last access date, it will be set or overwritten during restore.

 We are using [Shared/Exclusive Lock](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.1.0/com.ibm.cics.ts.applicationprogramming.doc/topics/dfhp39o.html) to trakcing each index using states: